sanskriti16/robustest_documentation_source/adminconsole.rst

 **11. Settings**

-This section enables you to configure different kinds of values on the RobusTest platform:
+This section enables you to configure various parameters on the RobusTest platform.

-* a. *Notification*

-  In this section, you can decide if a notification email should be sent out for the following events:

-  * Device Connections
-  * Device Disconnections
-  * Node Connections
-  * Node Disconnections

-* b. *Network Shaping*

-  *Under Contruction*
+More details are avaible in the :doc:`settings` page